-Women need to refrigerate pumped breast milk until they go home.
-Many women bring their own mini-coolers.
-Some place milk in a communal company fridge, but not everyone feels comfortable doing this, and sometimes, other employees feel awkward seeing breast milk on the shelf.
-For this reason, some employers place a mini-fridge in the pumping area.
+Parents need to refrigerate pumped breast milk until they go home.
+Many moms bring their own mini-coolers.
+Some place milk in a communal company fridge, but not everyone feels comfortable doing this, and sometimes, other employees react when they see breast milk on the shelf.
+For this reason, some employers find it helpful to place a mini-fridge in the pumping area.

 Educating all workers

-Letting everyone within your company know that you support breastfeeding may have far-reaching benefits.
-Female workers may feel more confident.
-All employees may find out useful information and feel the company supports its staff.
-Supervisors and coworkers who fear that they’ll be picking up the slack will be glad to learn that pumping breaks won’t prevent a woman from doing her job – and that being supported in such an important way may help someone be more productive and miss less work.
+Taking the steps to support your breastfeeding employees may have far-reaching benefits.
+It’s also a great opportunity to educate employees, who may find out useful information and feel the company supports its staff.
+Supervisors and coworkers who fear that they’ll be picking up the slack will learn that pumping breaks won’t prevent a colleague from doing their job – and that being supported in such an important way may help someone be more productive and miss less work.

 A short-term commitment with long-term payoff

 Employees only breastfeed for a relatively short time.
 Giving your employees the ability to nourish their babies while they’re at work can inspire loyalty and productivity that benefits you for years to come.